Katy Perry accused of 'mom shaming' by 'American Idol' contestant - Local News 8

 In an episode aired earlier this month, 25-year-old Sara Beth Liebe tried out for the singing competition in front of Perry and her fellow judges, Lionel Richie and Luke Bryan.

-The group expressed astonishment at Liebe’s age, insisting that she could pass for a 16 year old.
+The group expressed astonishment at Liebe’s age, insisting that she could pass for 16 years old.

 When she revealed that she is the mother of three children, Perry jokingly rose from her chair and acted like she was about to fall back on the table.